Hua Xin: Biography

 In 192, Hua was appointed as the administrator of Yuzhang (豫章) Commandery.
 After Liu Yao, governor of Yang Province died, his troops were willing to transfer the commandership to Hua.
 Hua declined, believing it to be inappropriate as an official of the Han.
 He joined the forces of Sun Ce as the latter was preparing the conquest of Jiangdong.
 Sun treated him as an honored guest.

 In 200, after Sun Ce was assassinated, the imperial court under Cao Cao called Hua back to Luoyang.
 Sun Quan was hesitant to allow him to go, but Hua convinced Sun that his departure would be a sign of goodwill to Cao Cao.
 Eventually, Hua replaced Xun Yu as the Shangshu Ling (尚书令, Prefect of the Masters of Writing).
 In 213, Hua was Junshi (军师, military advisor) in Cao's war against Sun Quan.
 In c.August 217, Hua became the first Grandee Secretary (御史大夫) in the Kingdom of Wei, after Cao Cao became Prince of Wei (魏王).
 In April 220, after Cao Pi became Prince of Wei, Hua became the Chancellor of Wei, and the Marquis of Anle Ting (安乐亭侯).

-In late December 220, after Cao Pi crowned himself emperor, Hua was appointed the Minister over the Masses.
+In late December 220, Cao Pi assumed the title of emperor after usurping the Han, and Hua was appointed the Minister over the Masses.
 In 226, Hua was granted the Marquis of Boping (博平侯), and appointed as Grand Commandant.
 In October 230, after more than a month of slow progress, he sent a memorial to the Imperial Court to oppose Cao Zhen's campaign, resulting in Cao Rui ordering the troops to retreat.
-Hua Xin died in 232.
+Hua Xin died in January 232.

 Legacy

 A famous story of Hua Xin was recorded in A New Account of the Tales of the World:

+On the other hand, Hua Xin was disparaged in the classic Chinese Novel, Romance of the Three Kingdoms.
+As related in the novel, he was serving Cao Cao, when a plan to assassinate Cao Cao, was discovered.
+Since it had been instigated by Empress Fu, Cao Cao dispatched him with a detachment of soldiers to the palace.
+The empress was hiding but he found her and dragged her out by her hair.
+The novel then offers an assessment of Hua Xin's character that begins by repeating his description in Chen Shou's "Records of Three Kingdoms".